Friedrich Halm: Literary work

 His collected works, Samtliche Werke, were published arranged in chronological order in eight volumes (1856–1864), to which four posthumous volumes were added in 1872.
 Also published were Ausgewählte Werke, ed. by Anton Schlossar in 4 vols.
 (1904).
-Published in the 21st century in Amazon Kindle format were a collection of poems entitled Unpublished Poems of Friedrich Halm (2011), for the first time the complete text of Halm's novella, Das Auge Gottes (2011), as well as Halm's novella, Ein Abend zu L. (2012), in addition to Halm's essay on literary aesthetics, Sendschreiben an J. C. R. (2012), as well as his massive drama, Schwert, Hammer, Buch (2022) and the earlier melodrama, Die Nacht der Rache (2024), all transcribed and edited by Dr. Tony Page.
+Published for the first time in the 21st century (in Amazon Kindle format) by Dr. Tony Page were a collection of poems entitled Unpublished Poems of Friedrich Halm (2011), also for the first time the complete text of Halm's novella, Das Auge Gottes (2011), as well as Halm's novella, Ein Abend zu L. (2012), plus Halm's earliest full-length novella, St. Sylvesterabend (2017), in addition to Halm's essay on literary aesthetics, Sendschreiben an J. C. R. (2012), as well as his massive drama, Schwert, Hammer, Buch (2022) and the earlier melodrama, Die Nacht der Rache (2024), all transcribed, edited and introduced by Dr. Tony Page.